biosaxs-dev/molass-develop/chapters/07/documentation.md

 After generation, check the generated local output in _build/html with the browser.
 Re-edit as needed until you are satisfied.

-Synchronization of the master branch will be achieved as follows in VS Code:
+Synchronization of the master branches, local and remote, will be achieved as follows in VS Code:

     ・ commit in VS Code
     ・ synchronize with GitHub in VS Code